Genocs/microservice-template/src/README_NUGET.md

 make dcd
 ```

-There are also examples for mysql & mssql variations.
-You can find the other docker-compose files under the ./docker-compose folder.
-Read more about docker-compose instructions & files here [docker-compose](./docker-compose/README.md).
+There are also examples for MySQL & MSSQL variations.
+You can find the compose files under the `./infrastructure` folder.
+Read more about the compose scenarios in [infrastructure/docker/README.md](./infrastructure/docker/README.md).

 ## Cloud Deployment with Terraform + AWS ECS